access-ci-org/ipf/README.md

 ## Installation

+Quickstart instructions are in [docs/Quickstart.md](docs/Quickstart.md).
-Installation instructions are in [docs/INSTALL.md](docs/INSTALL.md).
+More comprehensive instructions are in [docs/INSTALL.md](docs/INSTALL.md).

 ## Support Information